jobsta/reportbro-lib/README.rst

 - Commercial license

 If you want to use ReportBro to develop commercial applications and projects, the Commercial license is the appropriate license.
 With this license, your source code is kept proprietary.
-Purchase a ReportBro Commercial license at https://www.reportbro.com/license/index.
+Purchase a ReportBro Commercial license at https://www.reportbro.com/license/index

+This license includes ReportBro PLUS with additional features.

 - Open-source license